Notice

 Note

-Dumping heap information only works when the profiler is running.
+Dumping heap information works only when the profiler is running.

 Releasing Memory